 The approximate cost of backfilling, tamping and repaving work in all cases where a bond is to be furnished.

 An agreement in writing to save the Township of Kingwood harmless from any loss, injury or damage whatsoever resulting from the course of construction, whether directly or indirectly connected with the work, or from any negligence or fault of the applicant, its agents, servants, representatives or contractors in connection with the performance of the work covered by the plans.

-Except as provided in Section 17, relative to New Jersey Public Utility Corporations, the applicant shall, as a part of each application, annex thereto a certificate by its liability insurance carrier acceptable to the township, showing that he/she, they or it has liability insurance during the period required for the proposed improvement in the following minimum amounts:
+Except as provided in § 109-16, relative to New Jersey public utility corporations, the applicant shall, as a part of each application, annex thereto a certificate by its liability insurance carrier acceptable to the Township, showing that he, they or it has liability insurance during the period required for the proposed improvement in the following minimum amounts:

 Except as provided in § 109-16 relative to New Jersey public utility corporations, the applicant shall, as a part of each application, annex thereto a certificate showing that the applicant is covered by workmen's compensation during the period required for the proposed improvement.

 Said application is to be filed with the Clerk in sufficient time to provide a forty-eight-hour notice to the Township Engineer so that inspection of the project may be arranged for.

 As used in this chapter, the following terms shall have the meanings indicated: